mihonapp/mihon/CONTRIBUTING.md

 ---

-Thanks for your interest in contributing to Tachiyomi!
+Thanks for your interest in contributing to Mihon!

 # Code contributions